-Rape victims may be eligible for the Nevada Victim of Crimes Program (see previous question).
-In addition Nevada counties must pay for sex offense examinations and some other medical care within 72-hours of the victim arriving for treatment.
+Rape victims may be eligible for the Nevada Victim of Crimes Program (see the previous question).
+In addition, Nevada counties must pay for sex offense examinations and some other medical care within 72-hours of the victim arriving for treatment.
 The county can also cover up to $1,000 for counseling.
 Contact the Clark County D.A.'s office for more information at 702-671-2500.

-First contact the Clark County Victim-Witness Assistant Center (WVAC) at 702-671-2500.
-Upon written request they will notify victims with the defendant's case status including bail amount, if the defendant is released from custody, and whether the defendant is convicted.
+First, contact the Clark County Victim-Witness Assistant Center (WVAC) at 702-671-2500.
+Upon written request, they will notify victims with the defendant's case status including bail amount, if the defendant is released from custody, and whether the defendant is convicted.

 Also go to the VINE website (which is short for Victim Information and Notification Everyday).
 VINE permits victims to obtain up-to-date information about the custody status of offenders and criminal cases twenty-four hours a day.
 You can also call VINE at 888-268-8463.